vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageCard/README.md

 # Compatibility

-This widget has been tested on Kentico 12 MVC version (12.0.29).
+This widget has been tested on Kentico 12.0.29 MVC and can be used on Kentico 12.0.29 MVC instance and higher